Search Close Search

 Microfluidic devices are molded PDMS chambers that have micron scale channels which allow the precise control of liquid flow.
 C. elegans can be loaded into microfluidic devices for imaging or behavioral assays.
 Custom microfluidic chip designs have been developed to address a variety of experimental needs.
 Soluble stimuli can be delivered to animals in gradients, stripes, pulses etc. Large arenas allow animals to move freely and are useful for chemotaxis assays.
 Devices with tapered channels can be used to immobilize animals without anesthetics for calcium imaging.

-In this real time demo, the microfluidic device has been set up to deliver a stimulus to half of the arena at a time.
+In this demo, a microfluidic device has been set up to deliver a stimulus to half of the arena at a time.
 Fluorescent dye is used to visualize buffer flow.
 Computer controlled valves direct flow from one half of the chamber to another with an exponentially increasing speed.

 .